ipozdeev/it-skills-for-research/collaboration-tools.md

 This might be of little extra value when working in a team of 2, but quickly becomes useful as the number of participants is growing.

 ## slack
 Slack is a software not dissimilar to WhatsApp, which organizes collaboration through chat windows called channels.
-It is a well-contrived, extensible, all-in-one-place alternative to **internal** emails, text messages and other types of communication.
+It is a well-contrived, extensible, all-in-one-place alternative to _internal_ emails, text messages and other types of communication.
 You can use Slack as a web, desktop or mobile app.
 So, let us try to run it however you prefer; you will be sent an invite to workspace `digital-tools-for-finance` during the lecture.

 ### searchable conversations
 Slack allows to search in the conversation history.
 [Modifiers](https://slack.com/intl/en-ch/help/articles/202528808-Search-in-Slack#h_5ece87ed-b336-4ae0-86dd-54221c2d2c03) such as `before:4/12/2019` come in super handy!

 ### slack apps
 To add a specific feature to Slack, e.g. functionality to create polls or your Outlook calendar, you should add what is called [an app](https://slack.com/intl/en-ch/resources/slack-101/what-is-an-app).
-For now, let us install something to help us integrate a Github account, make Zoom calls and create polls, of course.
+For now, let us install something to help us integrate a github account, make Zoom calls and create polls, of course.

 ## whiteboards